Koodimonni/Composer-Dropin-Installer/readme.md

 ##How to use it
 ###Follow the baby steps
-1. Require "koodimonni/composer-dropin-installer": "*" or "dev-master"
+1.Require "koodimonni/composer-dropin-installer": "*" or "dev-master"
 ```json
 "require": {
     "koodimonni/composer-dropin-installer": "dev-master"
   }
 ```
-2. Make additions shown above into composer.json -> scripts section.
+2.Make additions shown above into composer.json -> scripts section.
 This way you grant permissions for composer-dropin-installer to move files.
 ```json
 "scripts": {
     "post-package-update": [